 Cons:

-- Annual filter costs of $170 are higher than some competitors
+• Annual filter costs run higher than tank-based RO competitors

-Best for: Homeowners who want the best possible PFAS removal integrated into their kitchen plumbing, with fast flow and low water waste.
+Best for: Homeowners who want the highest PFAS removal we tested integrated into their kitchen plumbing, with fast flow and low water waste.

 4. Epic Pure Water Filter Pitcher - Best Value Pitcher